AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **View Space**

 The view space is what people usually refer to as the **camera** of OpenGL (it is sometimes also known as **camera space** or **eye space**).
 The view space is the result of transforming your world-space coordinates to coordinates that are in front of the user's view.
 The view space is thus the space seen from the camera's point of view.
-This is usually acccomplished with a combination of translations and rotations to translate/rotate the scene so that certain items
+This is usually accomplished with a combination of translations and rotations to translate/rotate the scene so that certain items are transformed to the front of the camera.